MicrosoftDocs/winrt-api/windows.graphics.display/displayinformation_resolutionscale.md

 # Windows.Graphics.Display.DisplayInformation.ResolutionScale

 ## -description
-Gets the scale factor of the immersive environment.
+Gets the scale factor of the app window.

 ## -property-value
-The scale factor of the immersive environment.
+The scale factor of the app window.

 ## -remarks